Sundaram-Meenakshi/foodie-delight/README.md

-# FoodieDelight Restaurant Admin Panel
+# FoodieDelight Admin Panel

 ## Overview

-FoodieDelight is a Restaurant Admin Panel built using React and Material-UI.
+FoodieDelight is a Restaurant Admin Panel built using React and MUI.
 This application allows administrators to add, edit, delete, and view restaurant details, including menu items.
 It is designed to be responsive, user-friendly, and easily deployable to a production environment.

 ## Features